Values & Contributions

 Heritage is generally defined as a concept made of the natural as well as the cultural environment.
 It encompasses landscapes, historic places, sites, and built environments, as well as biodiversity, collections, past and continuing cultural practices, knowledge, and living experiences.

 It is an important part of societal and community well-being.

 It is the record and expression of the long processes that formed the essence of indigenous, local, regional and national identities.

 It is an irreplaceable part of the collective memory of a community and an essential foundation for development for both current and future generations.

-The threats from tourism to natural and cultural heritage of a particular place or community can be many and diverse.
-At Deneb, we are committed to respect and enhance the heritage and living cultures of host communities, and help preserve the heritage assets upon which they depend.
+The threats from tourism to the natural and cultural heritage of a particular place or community can be many and diverse.
+At Deneb, we are committed to respect and enhance the heritage and living cultures of host communities and help preserve the heritage assets upon which they depend.